-The legislative and policy framework for 2014-2020 encourages further expansion and strengthening the use of financial instruments in the new programming period as a more efficient and sustainable alternative to complement traditional grant-based financing.
+The legislative and policy framework for 2014-2020 encourages further expansion and strengthening of the use of financial instruments in the new programming period.
 SERN is involved as a partner in the ‘Financial Instruments for Innovation’ (Innova-FI) project.
-The Interreg Europe project aims to improve the design and implementation of Financial Instruments as a delivery mode of Structural Funds, so that they best meet and serve the financing needs of innovative and Research, Technology, Development and Innovation (RTDI)-driven businesses in all the stages of their start-up and growth.
+The Interreg Europe project aims to improve the design and implementation of Financial Instruments as a means to deliver Structural Funds.
+They best meet and serve the financing needs of innovative and Research, Technology, Development and Innovation (RTDI)-driven businesses in all the stages of their growth.
 More information here.

 What are innovative financial instruments?

-The aim is to boost the real economy through increasing the access to finance for enterprises and industry producing goods and services.
-Spending through innovative financial instruments is another way of spending EU budget than giving grants or subsidies.
+Their aim is to boost the real economy through increasing the access to finance for enterprises and industry producing goods and services.
+Spending through innovative financial instruments is an alternative for spending EU budget rather than grants or subsidies.

 Innovative financial instruments support economic growth

-Innovative financial instruments can attract funding from other public or private investors in areas of EU strong interest but which are perceived as risky by investors.
-Examples include sectors with high economic growth or innovative business activities.
+They attract funding from other public or private investors in areas of EU strong interest, but which are perceived as risky by investors.
+Examples include sectors with high economic growth and innovative business activities.
 The fact that the EU invests risk capital in a certain fund or covers part of the risk associated with a certain type of projects can reassure other investors and encourage them to invest alongside the EU.
-Moreover, innovative financial instruments have important non-financial effects such as promotion of best practices.
+Moreover, innovative financial instruments have important non-financial effects such as the promotion of best practices.
 European Commission.
 (2018).
 Available here